GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/ORDERING.md

     "Original Exception:\n"
     f"{traceback.format_exc()}")
 ```
+Note that once the `_bqlock` is removed and `_BACKFILL` is reposted, the Cloud
+Function will proceed by applying the next batch in the `_backlog`.
+This means,
+if you have applied the batch manually you should remove this object from the
+`_backlog`.
+However, if you have patched the data on GCS for the failed batch
+and would like the cloud function to apply it, then you leave this object in the
+`_backlog`.

 ## Ordering Mechanics Explained
 We've treated ordering incremental commits to table  as a variation on the